Me

 1. What is your design philosophy?
 Perfection is an illusion but excellence is tangible.

 3. What do you value most about your work?
-My unique relationship with my clientele.
-Beyond priding myself with quality and consistency, intimacy is most important.
+Collaborating with stakeholders.
+Beyond just priding myself with quality, consistency, and intimacy.

 4. Which profession would you have pursued if you had not become a designer?
 Why?
 Not sure, but friends have made allusions to exotic male dancing because of my "rhythm!"